NZ and Australian IT spend ahead of global forecast

 Come 2018, Gartner is forecasting Australian spend to reach $86.3 billion, with New Zealand hitting $11.9 billion.

-Both markets are forecast to see growth across all categories – with the exception of data centre systems, which Gartner is forecasting will decline in both countries this year, before bouncing back in 2018.
+Both markets are forecast to see growth across all categories – with the exception of data center systems, which Gartner is forecasting will decline in both countries this year, before bouncing back in 2018.

 In New Zealand, Gartner says devices spend will hit NZ$1.8 billion this year, up from $1.7 billion in 2016, with software climbing from $1.4 bilion to $1.5 billion.
 IT services is forecast to rise from $3.4 billion to $3.5 billion, with communications services seeing less growth but still on an upward trajectory, from $4.35 billion to $4.38 billion.